helium/HIP/00XX-deploy-eu868-region-plan-to-the-majority-of-africa.md

     * Current status updates with countries viewing the EU868 proposal will be noted on this page or subpage
 * [https://github.com/dewi-alliance/hplans](https://github.com/dewi-alliance/hplans) will match the docs site

-Any countries authorities confirming they do not want to provisionally or actively deploy EU868 will be returned using the above processes to the LoRaWAN frequency plan definition in the latest LoRa Alliance Regional Parameters documentation.
-And any known deployers in that country in contact with the Foundation will be notified of the return to Alliance definitions..
+Any country's authorities confirming they do not want to provisionally or actively deploy EU868 will be returned using the above processes to the LoRaWAN frequency plan definition in the latest LoRa Alliance Regional Parameters documentation.
+And any known deployers in that country in contact with the Foundation will be notified of the return to Alliance definitions.

 ## Success Metrics

 ### Phase 1 - before or during 2024 Q1

-Malawi, Liberia, The Democratic Republic Congo, The Republic of Congo and Ghana who the Foundation are working with through the OPEN team have a fixed or provisional EU868 frequency assigned by local regulators.
+Malawi, Liberia, The Democratic Republic of Congo, The Republic of Congo and Ghana whom the Foundation are working with through the OPEN team have a fixed or provisional EU868 frequency assigned by local regulators.

 ### Phase 2 - before 2024 Q3

-That all countries telecoms regulators in Tables 1-5 are contacted by the Helium Foundation proposing the provisional allowance of the EU868 as a regional LoRaWAN standard and a response status table is updated on the Helium DOCs pages.
+That all country's telecoms regulators in Tables 1-5 are contacted by the Helium Foundation proposing the provisional allowance of the EU868 as a regional LoRaWAN standard and a response status table is updated on the Helium DOCs pages.

-Regular updates on the regional EU868 take up will be provided on the Community Calls.
+Regular updates on the regional EU868 take-up will be provided on the Community Calls and to the LoRa Alliance working groups.

 A further success metric will be the willingness of other LoRaWAN network operators to engage with and support this proposal for their own deployments